seejohnrun/seejohnrun.github.io/_posts/2011-02-18-enums-with-rails.markdown

 <strong>Complications</strong>
 <ul>
 	<li>It may make your life a bit harder if you re switching databases, but worst case you can just not run the migration in databases that don t support it.</li>
 	<li>If you use ENUMs in a field, when its used to represent a new <code>type</code>, or mixed into new models - you need to modify the ENUM in a migration to contain the new value.
-You need to be particularly careful in your test environment, since schema.rb will load these ENUMs as strings and thus they won t fail on trying to insert a value not in the ENUM.</li>
+You need to be particularly careful in your test environment, since schema.rb will load these ENUMs as strings and thus they won't fail on trying to insert a value not in the ENUM.</li>
 </ul>
 <div><strong>How?</strong></div>
 This sample migration should give you a good idea on how to approach the move in MySQL.
 Note that MySQL blocks while running <code>ALTER</code> statements, so I combine multiple changes into single calls.